 PAMP Suisse, a Swiss refining giant, extends its prestige to its U.S.-produced silver rounds.
 The 1 oz .999 rounds often feature an update to the iconic Buffalo design.

-While PAMP rounds carry a slightly higher premium than generic options, their stunning artistry and global brand recognition justify the cost for investors doubling as collectors.
+While PAMP silver rounds carry a slightly higher premium than generic options, their stunning artistry and global brand recognition justify the cost for investors doubling as collectors.

 Generic Silver Rounds (Buffalo, Morgan, etc.)